CBD vs Delta-8: Which One is Better for Anxiety?

 Having a safety concern with any cannabinoid is common and justified.
 They are fairly new and not a lot of research has been done in this area.

 Many studies have supported the safety of CBD.
-It is a naturally extracted and well-tested Compound.
-The same can’t be said about delta-8 because it is synthetically extracted from CBD.
+It is a naturally extracted and well-tested compound.
+The same can’t be said about commercially available delta-8 because it is synthetically extracted from CBD.
 Although there are safe extraction processes, not all manufacturers are inclined to follow them.

-When shopping for CBD or delta-8, purchase from a genuine brand only, that is transparent about the manufacturing process and provides the COA (certificate of analysis) of each batch of the product that is tested by a reputable third party.
+When shopping for CBD or delta-8 products, purchase from genuine brands that are transparent about the manufacturing process and provide the COA (certificate of analysis) of each batch of the product.

-If you shop from a genuine company with a high user satisfaction rate, both CBD and delta-8 will be safe to use.
+If you shop from a genuine company with a high user satisfaction rate, both CBD and delta-8 products will be safe to use for anxiety.

 How to use delta-8 and CBD for anxiety?

-Most CBD and delta 8 products come with their own dosing guidelines, and following them is recommended but they don’t always work for everyone.
+Most CBD and delta 8 products come with their dosing guidelines, and following them is recommended, but they don’t always work for everyone.
 Every person’s endocannabinoid system is different, and for an issue like anxiety, the symptoms are going to vary from person to person.

 Both cannabinoids come in many forms, such as: